ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The calculation of the interaction hash value provides defence in depth, allowing a client instance to protect itself from spurious injection of interaction references when using a callback finish method.
-An attacker attempting to substitute the interaction reference is stopped in several places.
+The AS is protected during this attack through the continuation access token being bound to the expected interaction reference, but without hash calculation, the attacker could cause the client to make an HTTP request on command.
+With both of these in place, an attacker attempting to substitute the interaction reference is stopped in several places.

 ~~~